Youth Science Canada (YSC) fuels the curiosity of Canadian youth through science, technology, engineering and mathematics (STEM) projects.

-We are inspired by the potential of Canada’s youth to improve the world through science and we make programs and resources to help realize that potential.
+We are inspired by the potential of Canada’s youth to improve the world through STEM and we make programs and resources to help realize that potential.

-For over 50 years, Youth Science Canada has been Canada’s leading organization for the promotion of innovation and celebration of excellence in science, engineering and technology among our nation’s youth.
+For nearly 60 years, Youth Science Canada has been the leading organization for the promotion of discovery and innovation and the celebration of excellence in STEM among the country’s youth.

-Youth Science Canada is best known for its showcase event, the annual Canada-Wide Science Fair (CWSF), which hosts the top 500 young scientists from across the country.
-In 2011, Youth Science Canada proudly celebrated an important milestone, hosting the 50th annual Canada-Wide Science Fair, held virtually but hosted in Fredericton, New Brunswick.
+Youth Science Canada is best known for its flagship event, the annual Canada-Wide Science Fair (CWSF), which hosts the top 500 young scientists, engineers and innovators from across the country.
+In 2022, Youth Science Canada celebrates an important milestone – the 60th annual Canada-Wide Science Fair, held virtually but hosted in Fredericton, New Brunswick.

-A national, registered charitable organization, Youth Science Canada relies on the largest volunteer network of its kind in Canada – more than 8,000 dedicated parents, teachers and scientists – and the generosity of our sponsors, donors and partners, who share our commitment to spark a passion for science among our nation’s youth.
+As a national, national, registered charitable organization, Youth Science Canada relies on the largest volunteer network of its kind in Canada – more than 8,000 dedicated parents, teachers and scientists – and the generosity of our sponsors, donors and partners, who share our commitment to sparking a passion for STEM in Canada’s youth.

 Canada saw its first science fairs in 1959 when Winnipeg, Edmonton, Hamilton, Toronto, Montreal and Vancouver all hosted fairs.
 Two years later the volunteers formed the Canadian Science Fairs Council to coordinate efforts and share ideas for success.

 In 1966, the Council was replaced by the Youth Science Foundation.
 Its purposes went beyond science fairs, to support scientists and teachers, coordinate extra-curricular activities in science, engineering and technology, and promote a better understanding of the role of these fields in national and international affairs.
-In 1995 the organization changed its name to Youth Science Foundation Canada and in 2008 to Youth Science Canada.
+In 1995, the organization changed its name to Youth Science Foundation Canada and in 2008 it was renamed Youth Science Canada.

 Many organizations are engaged in the challenge to interest youth in science, engineering and technology.
-Only Youth Science Canada, however, has 50 years of experience to its credit, and a network of thousands of dedicated volunteers working from coast to coast to coast.
+Only Youth Science Canada, however, has nearly 60 years of experience to its credit, and a network of thousands of dedicated volunteers working from coast to coast to coast.